John-Otago/PhD-Plus/README.md

 - **Great by Choice: Uncertainty, Chaos, and Luck--Why Some Thrive Despite Them All** (J Collins & MT Hansen, 2011, Harper Collins) || *Read it if you haven't.
 Also consult other books by Jim Collins.*

-- **The 7 Habits of Highly Effective People, 30th-anniversary edition.** (SR Covey, [1989] 2020, Free Press, of Simon & Schuster) || *Presumably most people have read this old classic.
+- [Optional] **The 7 Habits of Highly Effective People, 30th-anniversary edition.** (SR Covey, [1989] 2020, Free Press, of Simon & Schuster) || *Presumably most people have read this old classic.
 It's not the best book out there, but do read it if you haven't.*

 Principles and disciplines are foundations of personal mastery and freedom.
 They support how you think and act.
 They keep you going in good times and bad.
 They guide you through difficulties and uncertainties.
 This section is the prerequisite for what comes below.